 We also tested the effects of inhalers for a comparison.
-I was impressed how dramatically effective the inhaler drugs worked.
+I was impressed with how effective the inhaler drugs were.
 However, respiratory drugs have side effects, whereas Acupressure has no side effects and Self-Acupressure is free.

 A Key Chest Point for Asthma Relief It only takes common sense to understand the location of the most effective Acupressure points for asthma — they’re on the chest.
 On an Acupressure chart, look for the Lung 1 (Lu 1) points on both sides of the upper chest.
 They are the first points on the Lung Meridian.

 These points are helpful for relieving asthmatic symptoms such as difficulty breathing, chest congestion, chest tightness, and wheezing.

 The other points on the front of your body for relieving asthma are below your collarbone (K 27, St 13, St 16).
 Use your right hand to hold the points on your left side, and vice versa.

 If your muscles are strong and developed, you can press deeply.
 However, if the muscles are weak or tender, use only a light touch.

 Self-Acupressure Focus the pressure directly on your knotted chest muscles, especially where it’s sore.
 Hold for a minute or two while you take several slow, deep breaths.

 End by relaxing deeply afterwards, for at least 5 to 10 minutes.

 The most potent Acupressure point for asthma on the back is between the upper portion of the shoulder blades and the upper spine (B 36).
 Feel for knots on both sides of this upper back area.